Who was Arius and why is he important?

 “Many eastern bishops rallied around the Eusebii even while differing among themselves.”
 (LA, 52)

-Eusebius of Nicomedia was the ‘top executive’ of the church.
+Eusebius of Nicomedia was the ‘top executive’ of the church:

 “The conventional picture of Eusebius (of Nicomedia) is of an unscrupulous intriguer.”
-(RH, 27) “This is of course because our knowledge of Eusebius derives almost entirely from the evidence of his bitter enemies.“ (RH, 27) Hanson lists several examples where Eusebius displayed integrity and courage (RH, 28) and then concludes that this Eusebius:
+(RH, 27) “This is of course because our knowledge of Eusebius derives almost entirely from the evidence of his bitter enemies.“ (RH, 27)

 “Was … influential with the Emperors Licinius, Constantine, and Constantius.”
-(LA, 52) (It was this Eusebius who baptized Emperor Constantine on his deathbed.)
+(LA, 52) It was this Eusebius who baptized Emperor Constantine on his deathbed.

 “Certainly was a man of strong character and great ability.”
 (RH, 29)